Please read the following information regarding CE requirements:

 SLP participants will be able to:

 Andrew Watson, EdM, MA, began his classroom life as a high-school English teacher in 1988, and has been working in or near schools ever since.
 In 2011, he earned his MEd from the Mind, Brain and Education program at Harvard Graduate School of Education.
-As President of “Translate the Brain,” Andrew Watson now works with teachers, students, administrators and parents to make learning easier and teaching more effective.
+As President of “Translate the Brain,” Andrew Watson now works with teachers, students, administrators, and parents to make learning easier and teaching more effective.
 He has presented at schools and workshops across the country and serves as an adviser to several organizations, including “The People’s Science” and “The Brain Education Project.”
-Andrew is the Editor of the Learning & the Brain Blog and author of Learning Begins: The Science of Working Memory and Attention for the Classroom Teacher (2017).
+Andrew is the Editor of the Learning & the Brain Blog and author of Learning Begins: The Science of Working Memory and Attention for the Classroom Teacher (2017) and Learning Grows (Forthcoming 2019)

 Financial disclosure – Andrew Watson is receiving a speaking fee for his presentation.
 Non-financial disclosure – Andrew Watson has no relevant non-financial relationships to disclose.